 The more controversial premise will be premise 1.
 Why should we believe this to be the case?
 Firstly, we should point out that it is very difficult to account for morality on an atheistic worldview.
 The most common type of atheism defended today is naturalism (that only nature or matter exists) often conjoined with the epistemological claim of scientism (that only scientifically verifiable things can be known).
-However, if naturalism is true then the highest reality is the socio-biological, because these are the highest, most complex, realities that are naturalistic and explainable in terms of science.
+However, if naturalism is true then the highest reality is the sociobiological, because these are the highest, most complex, realities that are naturalistic and explainable in terms of science.
 We can account for the physical existence of human beings and the implications of this for their behaviour (the biological) and we can thus account for how human beings have organized themselves into societies, by appealing to those biological characteristics and other physical circumstances.
 But nothing beyond the sociobiological can exist if naturalism is true.
-If this is the case, then morality should be explainable through social-biological systems (or some more primitive biological fact).
+If this is the case, then morality should be explainable through social and biological systems.
 The problem is that accounting for morality through sociobiology always ends up subjectivizing or relativizing it.
 Before we go on we must be clear about what exactly we mean by an “account” of morality.
 Social and biological considerations may provide an adequate account of why we regard certain behaviours to be wrong or right, but not why those behaviours really are right or wrong.
-We are looking for whether the social-biological can ground objective morality and moral obligation.
+We are looking for whether the social and biological can ground objective morality and moral obligation.
 A successful account will tell us why we should avoid certain behaviours and pursue others.
 The key concept here is obligation or “normativity” to use philosophical-speak.
 A metaethical account of morality is successful if it can explain where the “should” in morality comes from.
 It will also explain why certain things are morally valuable and should be respected (such as human life and happiness), while other things are not valuable.
 What does moral obligation consist in or why does it arise?

 For example, saying that morality is accounted for by the behaviours that society has decided to encourage and discourage makes morality a function of the Zeitgeist.
 That is, morality is simply how a given society has decided to organize itself – there is no standard beyond society to make certain things right or wrong.
 Notice that this means that we cannot judge that Mao or Stalin did anything wrong in organizing their empires in the way that they did.
 Why should we believe that the morality of our society is better than theirs, apart from appealing to some standard independent of social organization?
 If everybody in a society believes that something is right or wrong, that doesn’t obligate me to act in accordance with it.
 Also, it implies that human life and happiness is valuable only to the extent that a society thinks it is.
 In other words, “counter-revolutionaries” or Jews or Armenian Christians, lose their value as human beings when the society decides that they should not be valued.
 This is clearly a problematic implication of a sociological account of metaethics.
 So objective morality cannot exist if it is contingent on society.
 So what about a biological account?
 You might want to say that morality is simply created by evolutionary processes.
 We have intuitions that certain things are right and wrong because these things ultimately hurt or help our survival, and so we have been “programmed” by evolution to avoid certain behaviors and pursue others.
 The problem is that this also doesn’t give us an adequate standard by which to judge what is right and wrong.
 It might be true that evolution explains why we regard certain things as right and wrong but it doesn’t tell us why things are right or wrong objectively.
 In fact, if the evolutionary account is all we have, we have good reason to think that objective morality does not exist at all.
 There is simply survival, what behaviors are conducive to it and which are not.
 Nothing else.
 The only real value, then, is survival.
 Knowing how evolution and other biological processes have programmed us to believe that certain things are right or wrong, does not obligate us to act in accordance with those things.
 It also does not imply that human life or happiness is really valuable.
 So sociobiological accounts, even if they tell us why we think certain things are right or wrong, cannot provide a foundation for objective morality.
 We can’t start thinking that everything that aids survival is morally right – we know that that’s not morality.
 Also, we know that we can’t start regarding whatever the dominant narrative in our society is, to be objectively right regardless of its content.
 Morality becomes either a function of what society approves of or of what aids our survival, both of which makes morality completely relative and shifting constantly with changing circumstances.
 In other words, a form of moral nihilism would be true.
 But if the sociobiological is the highest reality in naturalism, and sociobiological explanations cannot ground objective morality, then naturalism cannot account for objective morality.
 Let’s summarize:

-Social-biological systems are the highest, most complex realities on naturalism
+Sociobiological systems are the highest, most complex realities on naturalism

 Therefore, objective morality cannot exist on naturalism.